Take a moment to meet your underwater photography instructor Mario Vitalini.

 Currently a PADI Staff Instructor, Mario has taught diving for over a decade.
 His patient, calm manner and relaxed approach will help you build the confidence to take that camera out of auto mode… and start to discover just what you too can achieve.

 “I love helping others get the same enjoyment out of underwater photography as I do”

-All pool sessions are held at Surrey Sports Park, Guildford or London School of Diving, Chiswick.
-This impressive facility has an Olympic pool and is a safe, clam environment.
+All pool sessions are held at London School of Diving, Chiswick.
+This private pool is a safe, calm environment at perfect dive training depth.
 Forget about the world and just practice your underwater photography on our custom built pool reef.